Development Review Committee

 - Parking lots

-The DRC is comprised of three (3) members of the Planning Commission (see member roster).
-The DRC is responsible for approving, conditionally approving, or denying the above-listed projects.
-The DRC also reviews and comments on all major development projects before such projects are scheduled for review and consideration by the Planning Commission and/or City Council for final action.
+The DRC is responsible for approving, conditionally approving, or denying the listed projects.
+The DRC also reviews and comments on all major development projects before such projects are scheduled for review and consideration by the Planning Commission or City Council for final action.